AdiBhan/Spark-PyTwitBot-Challenge/README.md

 <img src = "https://i.gyazo.com/06aec855ab344e6ef77c2de298fde1fd.png" > <img>
 <img src = "https://i.gyazo.com/acafb451593b85bec42f8024ec1aa39e.png"> </img>

 <center>You should see three different keys.
 Copy them and place them under the appropiate headings in your settings.py file.
-These keys will be used to authenticate your account
+These keys will be used to authenticate your account</ul>

  <ul>
  <h3> <b>Side Note</b></h3>
- 1. It's important you keep these safe and secret (or anyone else can access your app, which we don't want).</ul>
+ 1. It's important you keep these safe and secret (or anyone else can access your app, which we don't want)<br>
- 2. Don't worry, if you forget them or lose them there is a way to re-generate them as well.</ul></center><br>
+ 2. Don't worry, if you forget them or lose them there is a way to re-generate them as well.</center><br></ul>
 <ul><center>
 <h1 >How To Regenerate Keys (Optional)</h1>
 <h3> If you lost for your keys or want to regenerate, follow along, otherwise you can skip this step.